• Latest

 The World Travel & Tourism Council (WTTC) puts the contribution of the global travel and tourism sector at 10.3% of the world’s total GDP for 2019.
 It also accounted for 330 million jobs worldwide.
 Between 2010 and 2019 the sector experienced its highest ever growth rate, thanks to people having more disposable income, the rise of low-cost airlines and the accessibility of booking online.

 Turning to South Asia, travel and tourism accounted for 6.6% of the region’s 2019 GDP.
 And COVID-19 came at a particularly bad time for countries like Nepal.
-Its tourist industry has been forced into near total shutdown, following an optimistic start to 2020 with the Government announcing it as the ‘Visit Nepal Year’.
+Its tourist industry has been forced into a near-total shutdown, following an optimistic start to 2020 with the Government announcing it as the ‘Visit Nepal Year.
 A campaign aimed at attracting 2 million tourists has obviously come to nothing, and the job losses are catastrophic.
 All the employees along the tourism value chain, from tour operators to Sherpas, mountain guides and trekking agencies have completely lost their income.

-Smaller Asian countries struggling due to lack of tourism
+Smaller Asian countries struggling due to a lack of tourism

 Nepal highlights just how much many countries in this region rely on tourism and travel – a sector previously considered relatively impenetrable.
 It’s a similar story throughout Asia.
 For example, the Republic of Maldives relies on tourism for a third of its national revenue.
 The impact of COVID-19 on the economy can’t be understated.